Bardoe-Engineering-Classes/project-1-tghju/README.md

 - How should the inputs affect the outputs?
 - What are the three distinct output behaviors you planned?

 My idea is to have three potentiometers each change the strength of one of the colors of an RGB LED.
+They change the strength by adjusting the frequency of the light being on or off.
 This makes it easy to make different colors by having different combinations of the three and their intensities.

 ---